Skip to content

 Payment Gateway, Smart Routing, Custom Checkout, Open Banking (via Volt), Card Account Updater

 Pay.com is a payments orchestration platform with a built-in processing layer.
-Gateway accepts cards, wallets, and ACH through Cross River acquiring in the US and partner-bank acquiring in the EU/UK.
-Orchestration routes transactions across multiple partner acquirers — if one acquirer encounters issues, traffic reroutes automatically.
+The Gateway accepts cards, wallets, and ACH through Cross River acquiring in the US and partner-bank acquiring in the EU/UK.
+Orchestration routes transactions across multiple partner acquirers, so if one acquirer encounters issues, traffic reroutes automatically.
 Checkout offers a hosted, brand-matched flow with customizable styling.
 Pay Links lets a merchant generate a checkout URL without integrating an API (useful for invoicing and one-off charges).
 Virtual Terminal supports phone and mail-order card entry by the merchant.
 The February 2025 Volt partnership added Instant Bank Transfer across 31 markets as a fifth product line.
 Mass payouts are not a documented product.

 Payment Methods